SecGen/SecGen/modules/services/unix/http/apache/README.md

 Specifies whether or not to use [SSLProxyEngine](https://httpd.apache.org/docs/current/mod/mod_ssl.html#sslproxyengine).
 Valid options: Boolean.
 Default: true.

+##### `ssl_stapling`

+Specifies whether or not to use [SSLUseStapling](http://httpd.apache.org/docs/current/mod/mod_ssl.html#sslusestapling).
+Valid options: Boolean or undef.
+Default: undef, meaning use what is set globally.

+This parameter only applies to Apache 2.4 or higher and is ignored on older versions.

+##### `ssl_stapling_timeout`

+Can be used to set the [SSLStaplingResponderTimeout](http://httpd.apache.org/docs/current/mod/mod_ssl.html#sslstaplingrespondertimeout) directive.
+No default.

+This parameter only applies to Apache 2.4 or higher and is ignored on older versions.

+##### `ssl_stapling_return_errors`

+Can be used to set the [SSLStaplingReturnResponderErrors](http://httpd.apache.org/docs/current/mod/mod_ssl.html#sslstaplingreturnrespondererrors) directive.
+No default.

+This parameter only applies to Apache 2.4 or higher and is ignored on older versions.

 #### Defined type: FastCGI Server

-This type is intended for use with mod_fastcgi.
+This type is intended for use with mod\_fastcgi.
 It allows you to define one or more external FastCGI servers to handle specific file types.

 ** Note ** If using Ubuntu 10.04+, you'll need to manually enable the multiverse repository.